laetificat/haanna/README.rst

   # Gets the mode the thermostat is in (active schedule true or false)
   state = get_schema_state(domain_objects)
   print(state)

 """"

+Please note: when the requested info/data is not available on your Anna, the function will return `None`.
+When you encouter an error, please report this via an Issue on this github or on the Home Assistant github.

 To do: